techjb/Gzip-Text-Classifier/README.md

 The original repository written in Python, can be found at [this link](https://github.com/bazingagin/npc_gzip).

-Also available as a [Nuguet package](https://www.nuget.org/packages/Gzip.TextClassifier/).
+Also available as a [Nuget package](https://www.nuget.org/packages/Gzip.TextClassifier/).

 ## Usage